peppelinux/pySSHA-slapd/README.md

 Python SSHA1 generator with some more debugging and analitycal info.
 It is born as a script to test OpenLDAP user passwords.

+Warning: found bug, sometimes ssha hashes can differ.
+This may depends by some padding, it need some braincrashes on OpenLDAP sha1.c sources.

 Introduction
 ------------
 pySSHA is a simple SSHA password generator apparently like many others, it's quite easy to use: